luc0c/FlairModProject/README.md

 # Flair modding project so peak

+This project is now open src due to lunar being weird and this is kinda old so idk if it works just making it public.

 yea sao this is for modding so lets go!!!! btw if you have issues theres fixes if you scroll down and also if you find a fix to a n issue please addd it to the fixes for things sections launch the thing by opening the file called *FortniteGame.uproject*